-A prostate exam is one of the most common yet most feared procedures guys worry about when talking to their Pittston urologist.
-We get it.
+A prostate exam is one of the most common yet most feared procedures guys worry about when talking to their urologist.
 You’re dealing with a sensitive topic in an even more sensitive area of the body and it can be unnerving to even think about.

 The truth is, having your prostate health monitored and checked is not a bad idea.
 It can save your life.
 For some people, it may be something you’ll never have to worry about.
 Don’t leave yourself in the dark, worrying if you need your prostate checked or if your doctor is finally going to recommend you do it.
 Learn more with here with us and understand what it’s all about.

 Both the American Cancer Society (ACS) and the U.S. Preventive Services Task Force (USPSTF) and many other leading medical organizations suggest that not everyone necessarily needs a prostate exam.
-Your urologist in Pittston works with every patient to help you make your own, informed decision about screening.
 If you’re experiencing any discomfort or issues such as:

 One of the biggest reasons you should think about getting your prostate checked is if you’re at a higher risk due to family history, occupation, etc.